 For whom is the course relevant?

-This ten-week course is designed for international young and mid-career professionals, that perform, or aspire to perform, tasks predominantly in applied research, or require academic knowledge and skills to enhance the execution of their work.
+This ten-week course is designed for international young and mid-career professionals who perform or aspire to perform, tasks predominantly in applied research or require academic knowledge and skills to enhance the execution of their work.

-If you have only a limited knowledge of the principles of GIS and earth observation you could opt for the ten-week course Principles of Geo-information Science and Earth Observation.
+If you have only a limited knowledge of GIS and earth observation principles, you could opt for the Principles of Geo-information Science and Earth Observation course.

 You will choose one of the topics below.
-Each topic consists of two 10-weeks (7 EC) courses.
+Each topic consists of two (7 EC) courses.

 Why choose this course?